Women’s Leadership Accelerator FAQ

 ONA’s Women’s Leadership Accelerator is a six-month, selective, intensive program that supercharges the leadership and management skills of women and non-binary leaders who are pushing innovation and changemaking in the journalism industry.
 Participants are often mid-career, mid-to-senior level, and have previous experience managing people and projects, either within an organization or as entrepreneurs/independents.
 The program helps participants focus on a challenge specific to their careers, advance their leadership skills and learn tools for navigating change.
 The six-month format aims to provide opportunities for building relationships among cohort members and repeated opportunities for connection, support and future-planning.
 The Accelerator changes its programming each year to meet the needs of those selected for the cohort, but, typically, it kicks off with a virtual meeting of the selected cohort in the spring, provides support and coaching to participants throughout the spring and summer, hosts an in-person workshop of tailored, immersive programming in early fall, and culminates with a forward-looking virtual workshop in late fall.
 There is one ONA Women’s Leadership Accelerator class per year, comprising approximately 26 cohort members.

-Poynter’s Leadership Academy for Women in Media is a weeklong, in-depth program designed to help leaders with up to five years of management experience move to the next level in their careers.
+Poynter’s Leadership Academy for Women in Media is a weeklong, in-depth program designed to help leaders with three to seven years of management experience move to the next level in their careers.
 Each academy will include inspiring talks, hands-on activities, candid discussions and networking opportunities all focused on building leadership and management skills.
 Cohort members will create leadership development plans they can implement as they return to their organization, and they will receive one-on-one coaching after the academy to ensure personal success.
 An ideal candidate for Poynter’s program is a leader who wants to focus on problem-solving and building a toolbox of practical skills for effective management in day-to-day operations.
-There are three Poynter academy classes per year, each comprising approximately 30 cohort members.
+In 2025, there will be one Poynter academy class of about 30 cohort members.

 What to expect if you’re selected